AI era career paths - embrace it or watch someone else take your job

 Let me show you the actual data on what AI is doing to employment, because the reality is more nuanced than the panic suggests.

 This creates a narrow window.
 Companies are investing heavily in AI capabilities while struggling to find people who can work effectively with these tools.
-Gartner reports that 80% of the engineering workforce needs upskilling through 2027 just to keep pace.
+87% of tech leaders currently face challenges finding skilled workers, and skill demands are changing 66% faster in AI-exposed roles than elsewhere.

 The opportunity belongs to people who move now, before the skills gap closes.